Have you started planning for Christmas? The food I mean rather than the presents.

 Pin my slow cooker gingerbread pudding for later!

 - Cream the butter with the brown sugar.
 Stir in the golden syrup.

 - Sift in the spices and flour and mix well.
 Add the eggs one by one.

-- Put the mixture in a buttered pudding bowl.
+- Put the mixture in a buttered pudding bowl (I used a 1 litre pudding basin)..
 Cover the top of the bowl with cling film.

-- Fill the slow cooker pot with boiling water, then place the pudding bowl in the pot.
+- Fill the slow cooker pot with an inch of boiling water, then place the pudding bowl in the pot.
 Replace the lid and steam the pudding for 2.5 hours on high.